 It refers to a means of transfer of ownership or management, and control of public sector enterprises to the private sector.
-Privatization creates jobs and builds a healthy competition in the market for the economy.it works for profit enhancement by improving customer services, goods standard.
+Privatization creates jobs and builds healthy competition in the market for the economy.it works for profit enhancement by improving customer services, and goods standards.
 India adopted Privatization as it was a part of the New Economic Policy or the LPG reforms.

 The stock of the previously publicly-owned company can no longer be traded in the stock market, and the general public is also banned from even holding a stake in such a company.
 Once privatization is completed, the company gives up the name 'limited' and starts using 'private limited' in its name.
 The main aim of Privatization is: